South Nation Conservation - Governance

-The Clean Water Committee’s main function is to administer water quality programs.
-This includes the Clean Water Program, a grant-giving initiative that helps landowners protect surface and ground water quality.
+The Clean Water Committee’s main function is to administer water quality improvement programs.
+This includes the Clean Water Program, a grant-giving initiative that helps landowners protect surface and ground

 Fish and Wildlife

 The Fish and Wildlife Committee has a wide membership with both formal training and years of experience on which to draw.
-Biologists, life-long fishermen, professional anglers, students, and a wildlife technician meet four times a year to discuss the state of the South Nation fishery.
+Biologists, life-long fishermen, professional anglers, students, and wildlife technicians meet four times a year to discuss the state of the South Nation Watershed.

-The forestry committee provides guidance to SNC staff in the delivery of its forestry program.
+The Forestry Committee provides guidance on the delivery of forestry programs, including the sustainable management of the SNC and SDG Forests.
 Members include representatives from the Ontario Ministry of Natural Resources, forestry consultants, farmers, rural landowners, board members, contractors, and provincial and municipal governments.

 South Nation Conservation also works with indigenous partners through the Eastern Ontario First Nations Working Group to address environmental issues, ensure the protection of culturally significant species on SNC and SDG-owned Land, and to collaborate on shared projects to help improve biodiversity within the region.